jconsoli/brocade-rest-api-examples/README.md

 * Several comments and user messaging improved
 * Replaced all bare exception clauses with explicit exceptions

+**Updated 28 Apr 2022**

+* Added support for new URIs in FOS 9.1
+* Moved some generic libraries from brcddb to brcdapi
+* Added examples to capture and update security certificates, certs_get and certs_eval

 **api_examples**

 Contains Python script examples on how to use the FOS Rest API with the brcdapi FOS Rest API drivers.